GewelsJI/gewelsji.github.io/_pages/about.md

 # 👨‍💻 Research Interests
 His research centers on <span style="color: #aa0404; font-weight: bold;">subtle visual perception (微视觉感知)</span>, aiming to model hard-to-detect patterns - often imperceptible to human vision yet semantically meaningful - in complex environments using advanced AI techniques, including computer vision, multimodal learning, and reinforcement learning.
-Empowering such perceptual capabilities in intelligent systems has broad real-world implications, including 1️⃣ **healthcare AI**, where early identification of subtle anomalies in medical imaging can enable timely and potentially life-saving interventions; 2️⃣ **camouflaged scene understanding**, where objects blend into their surroundings due to low contrast and unclear boundaries; and 3️⃣ **ultra-precision vision applications**, where identifying ultra-tiny objects or subtle structures requires fine-grained representation and accurate localization.
+Empowering such perceptual capabilities in intelligent systems has broad real-world implications, including 1️⃣ **healthcare AI**, where early identification of subtle anomalies in medical imaging can enable timely and potentially life-saving interventions; 2️⃣ **camouflaged scene understanding**, where objects blend into their surroundings due to low contrast and unclear boundaries; and 3️⃣ **high-precision vision applications**, where identifying tiny objects or subtle structures requires fine-grained representation and accurate localization.

 # 🔥 News